ChaoticLeah/simple-view-counter/README.md

       - "8080:8080"
 ```

+In the same directory as the docker-compose file make a /app folder and put your config file in there. (scroll down to config to set that up)

-Run `docker compose up` or `docker compose up -d` to keep it running in the background
+Then Run `docker compose up` or `docker compose up -d` to keep it running in the background

 ### Build it yourself